 Initially I intended on making this a scarf, but I felt like it was too wide and getting way too heavy.
 All I did was seed stitch until the length was enough to wrap around my neck, bind off, and sew buttons on!
 I didn't even create button holes because the buttons fit between the stitches.
 I like that I don't have button holes because I can choose where I want to button my neck warmer to make it tighter or looser each time I wear it.
 If you want to use larger buttons, you may need to add button holes in your work.

-Neck warmers are great because they keep you so warm but are not as bulky & heavy as scarves.
+Neck warmers are great because they keep you so warm but are not as bulky and heavy as scarves.
 When I wear scarves underneath my jacket, I usually tuck in the ends anyway -- so why not just wear a neck warmer?

 Materials I used: